 Rachel appears frequently as counsel for matters before the Family Court of Western Australia.
 This continues to be her primary area of practice.

 Rachel is a nationally qualified mediator through the Australian Institute of Family Lawyers, Arbitrators and Mediators.
 She provides services as a Chairperson for Mediation Style Conferences for parties engaged in Family Law negotiations and litigation.
 In 2022 she qualified as a Family Law Arbitrator.

 Rachel has also appeared in the Children's Court of Western Australia in relation to Care and Protection Matters and in the Magistrates Court of Western Australia for Violence Restraining Order matters.

-Rachel is an adjunct lecturer for the College of Law.
-She lectures students undertaking their LLM Masters in Applied Law.
+Rachel was an adjunct lecturer for the College of Law for several years, lecturing students undertaking their LLM Masters in Applied Law.

 Rachel was placed into the Doyles Guide 2016 as a recommended junior counsel within the area of Family Law.
 In 2017, Doyles placed her in the list of leading junior counsel.
 In 2018, Doyles placed Rachel into three categories being leading junior counsel in the area of Family Law, recommended leading counsel in parenting and children's matters and recommended Family Law mediator.